joshfreeman00/GymFit/README.md

 ### Unfixed bugs
 * The hero image on the home page has been cut off at the top.
+* the active nav menu and when hovering over said menu, the bottom border sits too far below the text.

 ## Acknowledgements